dustinpfister/phaser_finger_lakes_reuse/README.md

 ## Create a Build using rollup

 I am using [rollup](https://rollupjs.org/introduction/) as a way to create a final build file using the main index.js file as a start point for the over all app.
+For now this is just the main build.js file at the project root folder that contains all of the source code in a final single package.

 ```
 $ rollup ./index.js --file ./build.js --format iife